 Ibuprofen has three actions: it reduces fever, relieves pain and fights inflammation.
 Typical uses are: teething, earaches, sunburn, fevers, headaches and sore muscles.

-Click here for dosing chart.
+Click here or scroll down for dosing chart.
 Although the package might not give a dosage for under two years, it can be safely used down to two months of age (it used to only be approved down to 6 months, but in 2001, it was proven to be safe and effective down to two months of age).
 Some packages will use an age range to figure dose, but it is more effective to dose by weight.
 The dose is 4.5 milligrams per pound of body weight (for metric users, that’s 10mg per kilo).
 For example: a 22-pound child would get about 100mg (22 X 4.5 =99).
 This comes out to one teaspoon of the children’s liquid.
 Some books recommend half this dose for “low grade” fevers below 102.5 but I have found this to just wear off sooner, requiring more medication.

 - Ibuprofen usually starts taking effect within 30 minutes and should last at least six hours.
 If it wears-off too soon, then use a dose of Acetaminophen.